Justin-Watkins/Justin-Watkins.github.io/05-Segmentation.md

 ### Latent class regression

 Latent class regression is a powerful technique that produces durable clusters.
 It leverages discrete data, so continuous data will have to be discredited and dummy-coded prior to use.
-While we've already dummy-coded our data, we'll have to process it one more time so that it accepted by the LCR function.
+While we've already dummy-coded our data, we'll have to process it one more time so that it is accepted by the LCR function.
 This is another one of the quirks of R. It allows this to happen.
 In this case we'll simply make the zeros = 2.
 We can do this with an apply function and a simple _ifelse_ function.